Independence Park (Jerusalem): History

-The park was founded on top of the Western part of the Mamilla cemetery, the main Muslim cemetery of Jerusalem, founded in the seventh century B.C.
+The park was founded on top of the Western part of the Mamilla cemetery, the main Muslim cemetery of Jerusalem, founded in the seventh century C.E.
 Several of the prophet Muhammad's Sahaba (followers) as well as many of Saladin's soldiers are buried in Mamilla.
 It was the largest Muslim cemetery in Palestine.
 In 1927, during the British Mandate period, the Supreme Muslim Council lifted the sanctification of the cemetery and ruled against further burials there.
 In 1946, plans were drawn up to establish the Arab League headquarters there, but they remained on paper.

 After the 1948 war, the cemetery was incorporated into the Israeli municipality of Jerusalem.
 The cemetery was neglected and largely bulldozed by Israeli authorities in the 1950s.
 By 1967 less than ten percent of the graves remained.

 In 1964, Jerusalem mayor Mordechai Ish-Shalom appealed to the Qadi of Jaffa and the chairman of the Sharia court of appeals, seeking permission to build a park there, with part of the cemetery preserved as a historic monument.